-The Leventhal Interfaith Center will provide a centralized resource and support system for interfaith partnerships and families in Greater New Orleans.
+The Interfaith Center provides a centralized resource and support system for interfaith partnerships and families in Greater New Orleans.

-The Leventhal Interfaith Center is led by an advisory council co-chaired by Teri Hunter and Alex Gershanik and made possible by a generous gift from the Sherry and Alan Leventhal Family Foundation.
+The Interfaith Center is led by an advisory committee co-chaired by Alex Gershanik and Melinda Mintz.
+The Center was originally founded through a generous gift for a pilot program from the Sherry and Alan Leventhal Family Foundation.